 Suspect in baseball field shooting ranted against Trump on social media

-BELLEVILLE, Illinois: The suspect who opened fire on Republican lawmakers as they played baseball on Wednesday (Jun 14) raged against Republican US President Donald Trump on social media and idolized Bernie Sanders, whom he saw as the only politician who understood the working class.
+BELLEVILLE, Ill.: The suspect who opened fire on Republican lawmakers as they played baseball on Wednesday raged against Republican U.S. President Donald Trump on social media and idolized Bernie Sanders, whom he saw as the only politician who understood the working class.

 Authorities identified the gunman as James Hodgkinson, a 66-year-old home inspector from the St. Louis suburb of Belleville, Illinois.
 He died from injuries sustained in a shoot-out with Capitol Hill police who were at the scene in Alexandria, Virginia, outside Washington.